 How to Store Christmas Cookies

 Santa doesn't like stale cookies.
-Our guide shows you how to store cookies so that they stay fresh until Christmas.
+Our guide shows you how to keep cookies fresh until Christmas.

 Shutterstock / Lukas Hejtman

 Want to get a head start on your holiday baking?
 Before you reach for the flour and sugar, read these tips about how to store cookies.
 Our Test Kitchen secrets will help your goodies stay fresh well into the season.
 (But first, check out our Christmas Cookies Baking Guide!)

 Shutterstock / Antonia Lorenzo